Ctrl-Mota/EXPO_APP_TEMPLATE/README.md

-# React Native Ctrl-Mota Expo Template
+# React Native Expo Template

 A simple Expo template with the following features: